Working from home: your employees' rights

 What is working from home and hybrid working?

-Employees who work from home do the work that they would normally do in an office or a joint workplace at home.
-They often work partly at home and partly in the office.
-This is also known as hybrid working.
-There are several reasons for hybrid working.
+There are several reasons for hybrid or remote working.
 For example, because employees are more productive at home.
 Or because they can combine work and private life better.
-Lower office costs can also be a reason for allowing staff to work from home more often.
+Lower office costs can also be a reason to let staff work from home more often.
 You then need less office space.
-Read more about the advantages of hybrid working.

 Remote working

 Some employees work entirely from home.
 Those workers do the work at home that they would normally do in the office or a workplace together with colleagues.
 This is called teleworking or remote working.
-Do your employees work for your business via teleworking from another country?
+Do your employees work for your business remotely from another country?
 If so, this may affect your employees' social insurance.
 For employees who meet the conditions, you can apply for an exception to the European rules.

 Draw up an RI&E for working from home